rayking12/Custom_linters/README.md

 # About

-this custom linter deals with the idea of checking one's code and looking fo errors, As a develeopr, Errors are bound in one's code, it handles that for the developer and makes sure the developer has minimal or no errors in his code
+this custom linter deals with the idea of checking one's code and looking for errors, As a develeopr, Errors are bound in one's code, it handles that for the developer and makes sure the developer has minimal or no errors in the code.

 # The Build
 The custom Ruby linter  checks for the following errors/warnings.